CFEL-CMI/CMI-Python-project-template/doc/developer-guide.rst

     * commit such doc-only updates as separate commits!
     * one can then merge these doc-only commits into ``feature/`` branches

-  * **Bever implement a change twice** manually.
+  * **Never implement a change twice** manually.
 Implement it on the most appropriate branch, then merge it into whatever branch you want to have it.